nannehussain/my2-shaik/README.md

 | Swimming | Tones muscles and improves flexibility | 3 hrs |
 | Rock Climbing | it helps in concentration | 4 hrs |
 ******

+# Quotes for my Favourite Scientists
+> Imagination is more important than knowledge - "Albert Einstein"

+> Ignorance more frequently begets confidence than does knowledge - "Charles Darwin"
+******